15 Most Anticipated Upcoming TV Reboots And Revivals Ranked

 8. Cagney & Lacey (Reboot)

 With lots of ’90s shows are being shown the love with revivals and reboots, networks are fishing as far back as the ’80s as well for old series to make new again.
 One of the most popular of these is Cagney & Lacey which originally aired from 1981-1988 for seven seasons and starred Tyne Daley as Mary Beth Lacey and Sharon Gless as Christine Cagney, two New York police officers who aside from their profession are very different.
 In January 2018, CBS announced that they had ordered a pilot for a reboot and promised to keep the premise the same but will move the central city from New York to Los Angeles.
+In March 2018 more news on the reboot was released when it was revealed that Grey’s Anatomy actress Sarah Drew and Blindspot actress Michelle Hurd were taking on the lead roles.
 While passionate Cagney & Lacey fans have been skeptical about a reboot, others feel like if done right it could be a great competitor for the onslaught of male lead police procedural shows.
 With only a pilot ordered, there is no word when audiences can expect the series to launch.

 7. Miami Vice (Reboot)

 In addition to ’80s cop dramas Cagney & Lacey and Magnum P.I. being tapped for reboots, Miami Vice is also on that list.
 NBC is said to be tackling the project with production being spearheaded by none other than Hollywood star Vin Diesel and his production company One Race Television.
 Diesel teamed up with Chris Morgan Productions, headed by Chris Morgan who wrote six of the Fast & Furious films to date.
 Although things seemed to be moving quickly with the series, there has been little news of it since mid-2017.
 NBC first aiming for a premiere during the 2018-2018 TV season.